Solving real-life global financial problems with blockchain

 The blockchain is a peer-to-peer technology, and it gives businesses a more efficient solution than the current lackluster systems in place.
 The technology empowers them to establish themselves in the global market, irrespective of their location.

 The asset management industry is growing rapidly; it is expected that it would enlarge to USD 145.4 Trillion by 2025.
 The current system is quite cumbersome and time-consuming as the industry uses a lot of intermediaries.
 The distributed ledger technology enables direct trading and settlements across boundaries, which in turn can reduce costs, increase data accuracy and reduce delays.

 The applications of blockchain technology haven’t been limited to this; rather several other sectors like the management of supply chain and insurances have been simplified by the blockchain.

-The blockchain is an inevitable choice to solve the world’s current financial system woes as it enables equal access on the global scale, a corruption-free platform for trade and the regulation on institutions like government and banks exercising excessive power on our society.
+The blockchain is an inevitable choice to solve the world’s current financial system woes as it enables equal access on the global scale, a corruption-free platform for trade, and the regulation of institutions like government and banks exercising excessive power in our society.